dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

             // only now do we consume the operator
             $token = $tokens->mustTake();

-            // we parse the rest of the expression but ONLY up
+            // we parse the expression until an operator with a higher
+            // precedence than `$newPrecedence` is encountered.
             $rightNode = $this->parse($tokens, $newPrecedence);
             $node = new BinaryOp(
                 $node,